zulip/zulip-mobile/docs/howto/profiling.md

 The branch covers most of the setup:
  * installing the tool
- * enabling plain HTTP, at least on Android
+ * enabling plain HTTP on iOS and Android
  * enabling React.Profiler

 Add the `adb reverse` steps, if on Android: